SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 down to the browser, and handles all communication to and from Selenium and the browser.

-This separation is part of a conscoius effort to have browser vendors take responsibility for the implementation for their browser.
+This separation is part of a conscious effort to have browser vendors take responsibility for the implementation for their browser.
 Selenium makes use of these third party drivers where possible, but also provides its own drivers maintained by the project for the cases